Assisting Limousine Accident Victims in Houston, Texas

 - While you are still at the scene of the accident, and if you are able, take pictures of all property damage as well as pictures depicting the accident scene.
 These pictures—even if they are just taken on a cell phone or tablet—may become important evidence in your personal injury case later on.

 - Speak to any eyewitnesses at the scene of the accident (including any other drivers who were involved in the accident) and take down their contact information.
 Again, eyewitness testimony may become important if you need to file a personal injury lawsuit or litigate your case in court.

 - Talk to the police on the scene and ask them to file a formal police report.
 In a motor vehicle accident case—especially one involving a limousine—a police report objectively documents all of the circumstances surrounding the accident, including how the accident occurred.

 - Refrain from providing a recorded statement to the at-fault driver’s insurance company.
 Insurance companies or their representatives may insist that you are required to provide a recorded statement following a motor vehicle accident.
 That is not true, and it is not incumbent on you to provide such a statement.
 The only real purpose of a recorded statement is for the insurance company to try to look for a reason to deny liability or coverage in your case.
 One off-hand remark during the statement, the insurance company could potentially use that against you to undermine the value of your case.

 As soon as possible after your limousine accident, speak to a knowledgeable Houston limousine accident lawyer.
-The team of attorneys and legal professionals at Stewart J. Guss, Attorney at Law, can focus on the legal end of your case, such as gathering evidence to fortify your case, while you focus on the importance of your recovery from your injuries.
+The team of attorneys and legal professionals at Stewart J. Guss, Injury Accident Lawyers, can focus on the legal end of your case, such as gathering evidence to fortify your case, while you focus on the importance of your recovery from your injuries.
 When your personal injury case is in our hands, you can rest assured that we are doing everything we can to maximize the monetary compensation you deserve.

 Potentially Responsible Parties